coderoyalty/gists/DEV_JOURNAL.md

 - create a page to discover new posted gists
 - create a gist preview page, where interactions can take place.
 - implement branch protection by preventing failed pull requests to merge unto the main branch.

+## 2024-06-11 - Added Discover page

+### Objective

+Implement a page to explore gists.

+### Work Done

+- Added a Discover page to explore gists.
+- Introduced a NotFound page for 404 errors.
+- Simplified App component structure.
+- Streamlined import statements and rendering logic in main.tsx.
+- Updated rendering logic and data handling in gist discovery to improve performance and reliability.

+### Next Steps

+- create a page for viewing each gists
+- show no. of comments in the discover page.
+- create a page for viewing a user profile.